Moses' Stone Tablets - were they stelae?

 The Bible says that when Moses went up onto Mount Sinai, he was given 'stone tablets' by God (see Exodus 20 and 34).
 These tablets were engraved with a long list of command that formed, in essence, a law code for the ancient Hebrew people.

-Were the stone tablets of Moses similar to the ancient stele of Hammurabi?
+Were the stone tablets of Moses like the ancient stele of Hammurabi?

 The Hebrew people were not isolated in time and space.
 They were part of Eastern Mediterranean culture, and shared in the culture and ideas of their neighbors.
 The Tablets of the Law, as described in Exodus 20 and 34, bear a striking resemblance to the stele on which the Laws of Hammurabi were carved.